Valve Corporation: Valve Index and virtual reality

+In November 2017, Microsoft added beta support for the SteamVR service for Windows Mixed Reality headsets.
+In June 2019, Valve released their own VR headset, known as the Valve Index, positioned as a higher-end device with wider field of view and higher refresh rate.
+They were accompanied by updated motion controllers, which are strapped against the user's palms and have sensors to detect input pressure and individual fingers.
+In November 2025, Valve announced the Steam Frame, a standalone VR headset.

 Steam Deck

 Announced in July 2021, the Steam Deck is a hybrid game console similar to the Nintendo Switch.
 It is primarily a handheld device that supports playing of Steam games, but through a separate dock unit, the console can output to an external monitor and use external power, networking, and USB accessories connected to the dock.
 The hardware is based on customized AMD Zen 2 and RDNA 2 chipsets.
-The unit started shipping in February 2022.
+Units started shipping in February 2022.